Social Security Administration (SSA) Data for

 Satisfaction with Service for SSA Internet Medicare Replacement Cards Dataset Description

 This dataset provides results at the national level from a 2014 survey of Internet Medicare Replacement Card customers.

 Satisfaction with Service for SSA Internet Medicare Replacement Cards Data Collection Description

 We conducted the Internet Report Card iRequest Survey by mail between April and June 2014 using a brief scannable “report card” style questionnaire.
 The survey methodology included sending a pre-notice postcard, an initial questionnaire, and one follow-up questionnaire.
 We mailed the questionnaires shortly after the customer used the online application to try to ensure a clear recollection of the experience.
 The sample in the iRequest Survey segment contained just over 2,200 records drawn from files of successful users.
 There were 792 responders from the iMRC sample.

-Field B: Percentage, the percentage of responders in our survey who rated the service for the Internet Medicare Replacement Card at a particular level.
+Percentage: Percentage of responders in our survey who rated the service for the Internet Medicare Replacement Card at a particular level.